• Contact Us

 The Process

-• The PGFD application is more extensive than the LVRS application.
+- The PGFD application process is extensive.
 The process includes fingerprinting at the PGFD Fire Services Building in Landover Hills and an extensive background investigation.
-Once cleared, you will be asked to undergo a mandatory physical at Concentra.
+Once cleared, you will be asked to undergo a mandatory physical at Concentra in Lanham.
 The cost of the background check and physical are covered by PGFD.
-The process takes approximately 4-6 weeks.

 Got Questions?